arnovb-github/PoshCommence/docs/Get-CmcFieldValues.md

 ```

 ### -UseThids
 Include the Commence THID.
-Only works on categories, not views.
+Ignored when `-UseView` is set.

 ```yaml
 Type: SwitchParameter